About Us

 Pronouns: She/her

-At Full Plates, she serves as relationship manager for FEED KIDS partners, corporate partners, and oversees fundraising events.
+Born and raised in Maine, Keirstin is passionate about the health and wellness of Maine children.
+Keirstin serves as relationship manager for FEED KIDS partners, corporate partners, and oversees fundraising events.
 She is dedicated to working with community partners to together raise the crucial funds needed to help end child hunger in Maine.

 A Portland resident, you can find her at the ocean & lakes in the summer and hitting the slopes in the winter.
 When she’s not outside exploring, she’s checking out the ever-expanding food/beverage scene and looking for her new favorite food truck.